jaffourt/jaffourt/README.md

-- 👋 Hi, I’m @jaffourt
+- 👋 Hi, I’m Josef
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate on anything, but I'm most skilled in Python.
 - 📫 How to reach me via email: josef.affourtit@gmail.com

 <!---